wagtail/wagtail/docs/topics/pages.rst

     In order to use one of these choosers, the model being linked to must either be a page, image, document or snippet.

-    Linking to any other model type is currently unsupported, you should use ``FieldPanel`` which will create a dropdown box.
+    To link to any other model type, you should use ``FieldPanel``, which will create a dropdown box.

 Customising the page editor interface